 Seal of the United States Marine CorpsEmblem of the U.S. Department of the ArmyEmblem of the United States Air ForceSeal of the United States Department of the NavySeal of the United States Coast Guard

-When doing this, make sure to use the proper civilian industry terminology, not the military terminology/jargon.
+Be sure to use the proper civilian industry terminology, not the military terminology/jargon.
 Many of the people that will be reading your resume may not have served in the military and may not understand the unique language that comes with it.
-Use your Verification of Military Education and Training (VMET) as well as the Military Occupation Crosswalk to ensure your resume is up to standard.

 Build Your Future: Military Crosswalk